tsunrise/delayed-hits/README.md

 ### Download the processed CDN Trace

 The raw CDN trace is not available for download.
-You can download the processed trace here: <https://r2.tomshen.io/proj_host/cs244/cdn_long.downloaded.events.gz>.
+You can download the processed trace [here](https://r2.tomshen.io/proj_host/cs244/cdn_long.downloaded.events.gz).
 After downloading, you can unzip the file using `gunzip`.
 To verify the integrity of the unzipped file, the SHA1 hash is [here](data/cdn-traces/cdn_long.downloaded.events.sha1).

 ## Simulate LRU and LRU-MAD on processed trace